serenity-is/docs/serene_tour/README.md

 # A Tour Of Serene Features

-After logging to Serene, you are greeted by the dashboard page.
+After logging to Serene, you are greeted with the dashboard page.

 ![Serene Dashboard](img/serene_dashboard.jpg)